-After a challenging 2020, heading into a new year certainly brings a renewed sense of hope.
+After a crazy couple of years, heading into a new year certainly brings a renewed sense of hope.
 More than ever, it is an important time to recognize we are all one community, support those who need it most, and find ways to give back and make a positive impact.

 This is an important mission for TCLers year-round, and I wanted to put the spotlight on just one of the incredible organizations we’ve had the privilege of working with.